-There are just 23 days remaining until the kickoff of the 2020 high school football season.
-But make no mistake, despite the COVID-19 outbreak, swirling uncertainty since April, and the cancelation of spring practice, preparations for the upcoming campaign have been underway throughout the state since early June.
-And teams throughout northeast Georgia are in full countdown mode.
+There are just 24 days remaining until the kickoff of the 2022 high school football season.
+But make no mistake, preparations for the upcoming campaign got underway months ago.
+And teams throughout northeast Georgia already are in full countdown mode.

 Over the next two weeks, AccessWDUN's Friday Game Night will get you prepped for the start of gridiron action with responses from coaches throughout northeast Georgia.
 (Teams run in alphabetical order)...

 The Lions suffered through a rough 2021 campaign that saw multiple injuries to key players contribute to a disappointing 1-8 record after their first-ever playoff run the year before.
 The bright side is that several underclassmen got some needed varsity time and in 2022 they dropped out of the Georgia High School Association and joined the Georgia Independent Athletic Association.

 The numbers are up and coach Lee Shaw is expecting some of the younger players to have impact years.
 They also will be breaking in a new quarterback for their spread offense.
 We caught up with Shaw to discuss how the spring and summer has gone.